Digital Marketing Categories.

 Social media does help gather valuable data and feel the pulse of people when it comes to what customers want.
 Social media lets you grow your visibility and brand awareness without shelling out a pretty penny.

 However, moving all the pieces of social media manually can be a cause for burnout.
-And when it’s to scale your social media campaigns, you will definitely need something extra.
+And when it comes to scaling your social media campaigns, you will need something extra.
 This is where automation with dedicated software helps in publishing timely and more meaningful content.

-- Loomly: Is a tool that is meant for smaller social teams looking to organise and collaborate on content.
+1. Loomly: This is a tool that is meant for smaller social teams looking to organise and collaborate on content.
 What makes Loomly a breeze to use is its built-in calendars, deadlines and workflows to aid in scheduling and brainstorming.

-As an added bonus, Loomly can also use trending topics and Twitter ` conversations to curate fresh content ideas.
+As a bonus, Loomly can also use trending topics and Twitter conversations to curate fresh content ideas.
 Loomly’s clean, and no-frills interface is easy to navigate and friendly to users who might not be tech-savvy.

 Loomly’s affordability is enticing to solo and smaller companies looking to make their social media presence felt.